- What can you do if you think your daughter has an eating disorder?

-This post debunks the 3rd of five common weight-loss misconceptions:
+This post debunks the 3rd of 5 common weight-loss misconceptions:

 If you think your daughter has an eating disorder don’t intervene

-All five misunderstandings were captured in a short diary entry written by a 13 year-old.
+All 5 misunderstandings were captured in a short diary entry written by a 13 year-old.
 Rebecca courageously shared her weight-loss struggle on the Grownups Read Things They Wrote as Kids Podcast.
-To get the most out of this post, read Common Weight-loss Misconceptions Intro to hear Rebecca’s Diary entry and Common Weight-loss Misconception #1 and #2.
+To get the most out of this post, read Common Weight-loss Misconceptions Intro to hear Rebecca’s diary entry and Common Weight-loss Misconception #1 and #2.

 If you think your daughter has an eating disorder, it can be difficult to know how to help.

 I wanted to write this post to give some insight to parents from the perspective of someone who’s been there and back.